denis-sokolov/react-tools/docs/reference.md

 `useUniqueId` is most commonly useful for label/input pairs, but can be used for anything that needs an id that is unique and stable for a particular component instance.

+Does not support server-side rendering, you will receive mismatch warnings from React in the console.

 ```jsx
 const id = useUniqueId();
 return (